UWNETLAB/metaknowledge/Docs/docs.md

 <a name="isilib.tagFuncs.pubType"></a>isilib.tagFuncs.**pubType**(_val_):

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;retunrs the type of publication as a character: conference, book, journal, book in series, or patent
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;returns the type of publication as a character: conference, book, journal, book in series, or patent

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;PT tag